Gwen Stefani And Blake Shelton Face Split Rumors, ‘The Voice’ Feud?

 Gwen Stefani and Blake Shelton have been dating one another publicly since November 2015, just months after they split from their former spouses, singers Gavin Rossdale and Miranda Lambert.
 Following weeks of rumors regarding their relationship, Gwen Stefani and Blake Shelton were caught holding hands during a Country Music Awards after party in Nashville, Tennessee.
 The outing marked Stefani and Shelton’s first public appearance together as a couple.

 Since the debut of their romance, Gwen Stefani and Blake Shelton have been quite open about their admiration for one another.
-In addition to spending tons of time together in Oklahoma, where Shelton owns a ranch, and Los Angeles, they frequently gush over one another in interviews.
+In addition to spending tons of time together in Oklahoma, where Shelton owns a ranch, and in Los Angeles, they frequently gush over one another in interviews.

-“I just like being with her, but when she’s all dolled up and we go places, it’s always fun for me,” he told Entertainment Tonight, via Us Weekly, last year.
+“I just like being with her, but when she’s all dolled up and we go places, it’s always fun for me,” he told Entertainment Tonight via Us Weekly last year.
 “If she was here right now, not one person here would be looking at anybody else but her.
 It’s just cool to know that’s who I came here with.
 That’s basically what [my song ‘A Guy With a Girl’] is about.
 They may come up and talk to me, but it’s only because I’m one person over from her.
 Pretty cool.”

 In other Gwen Stefani news, the singer recently began production on the 12th season of The Voice, and right away, rumors began swirling in regard to a possible on-set feud between her and Alicia Keys, who joined the show last year for Season 11.